gvwilson/sdxpy/src/ftp/index.md

 our server will ignore it.
-This can result in [%g deadlock "deadlock" %]: the server is trying to send a reply while the client is a trying to send the rest of the message, and since neither is listening, neither can move forward.
+This can result in [%g deadlock "deadlock" %]: the server is trying to send a reply while the client is trying to send the rest of the message, and since neither is listening, neither can move forward.
 Increasing the size of the [%i "buffer (in memory)" "memory buffer" %]